Yashwantkumar2005/Jotter/README.md

 # Exe File
 If u need .exe file just extract the zip file guys

-U can find the zip file under V1.0.0-ZIP IN Releases
+U can find the zip file under V1.0.0-ZIP in Releases

 hope u like my project :)